Barbara Follett (politician): Post-parliamentary career

 Follett was awarded an Honorary Doctorate in Law from the University of Hertfordshire, in November 2010.
 She remains committed to women's issues and is a member of the White Ribbon Alliance and the Abortion Rights Campaign.

 Follett is married to the international bestselling author Ken Follett and since leaving politics, has been CEO of the Follett Office which is based in Stevenage.
 She is also Follett's agent.

 Follett is a Director of the Jumby Bay Island Company, based in Antigua, and a member of the Labour Women's Network Management Committee.

+In 2023, The Guardian reported that Follett had begun donating larger amounts to the Labour Party, having previously been a major donor during the periods the party was led by Tony Blair and Ed Miliband.

 Organisations

 Follett is a member of, and active in, a number of organisations: